newtfire/introDH-Hub/README.md

 # introDH-Hub
-shared repo for Introduction to Digital Humanities class at Penn State Erie, The Behrend College
+shared repo for DIGIT 100: Introduction to Digital Humanities class at Penn State Erie, The Behrend College

 Welcome to the introDH-Hub!
 This is a repository to help introduce and orient DIGIT students to the GitHub collaboration environment, and accompanies the course website posted at <https://newtfire.org/courses/introDH/>